 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.

+One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for that course.
-Eight credit points is used as it represents a typical full-time enrolment load for a year.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

-A Deakin scholarship could help you pay for your course fees, living costs and study materials.
-If you've got something special to offer Deakin – or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
-Search or browse through our scholarships
+A Deakin scholarship might change your life.
+If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-The Master of Business Analytics is accredited by the Australian Computer Society (ACS).
+Deakin's Master of Business Analytics is accredited by the Australian Computer Society (ACS).